gruntjs/grunt-contrib-concat/README.md

 Concatenated files will be joined on this string.
 If you're post-processing concatenated JavaScript files with a minifier, you may need to use a semicolon `';\n'` as the separator.

+#### sorting
+Type: `Boolean`
+Default: false

+This value will be sort files before concat process.
+You may need to use this pattern in top of files: `#order: 1` ( you must leave a blank before integer)

 #### banner
 Type: `String`
 Default: empty string